What is the MOT?

 For more information on how the coronavirus pandemic will affect motoring, see our coronavirus and motoring FAQ page.

-Dan Hutson, Head of Motor Insurance for comparethemarket.com, said:
+Dan Hutson, Head of Motor Insurance for Compare the Market, said:

-“The six-month MOT exemption announced today will come as a relief to many drivers around the UK who rely on their car for essential activities such as shopping for food, but will be unable to complete a test while the country remains on lockdown.
+“The six-month MOT exemption - if your MOT expires on or after 30 March 2020 and up to and including 31 July 2020 -is a relief to many drivers around the UK who rely on their car for essential activities, such as shopping for food.
 This also means that drivers due an MOT will save the £55 that it costs, at a time when money will be tight for so many in the UK.

 “However, this exemption does not mean you can just continue to drive as before.
-You could still be prosecuted for driving an unsafe car, so it is essential that, if you had an MOT test coming up, that you follow the Government advice and ensure the car is in roadworthy condition.”
+You could still be prosecuted for driving an unsafe car, so it’s essential that, if you had an MOT test coming up, you follow the Government advice and ensure the car is in roadworthy condition.
+Remember, your MOT will not be extended if your vehicle’s MOT expires on or after 1 August 2020.”

-See the government’s announcement on the coronavirus and MOTs.
+See the government’s guidance on the coronavirus and MOTs.

 What is the MOT?